Adding these repos to an existing installation

 Newer versions of individual applications, KDE/Qt based (but not part of Frameworks, Plasma, or Application releases), which have been packaged for released distributions.
 These newer versions are building against diverse targets.
 This repository is maintained by the wider openSUSE community.

-- Live Media
+- Argon Live Medium

 - KDE Unstable Repositories

 Packages based on git snapshots of the above mentioned packages/releases.
-These are only built for the latest openSUSE release and Tumbleweed due to possible dependencies on newer packages.
+These are only built for the latest openSUSE Leap release and Tumbleweed due to possible dependencies on newer packages.

-KDE Frameworks 5 & Plasma 5
+KDE Frameworks 5, Plasma 5 and Applications

 Unstable Frameworks, Plasma and Applications